RubixML/ML/docs/anomaly-detectors/gaussian-mle.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/AnomalyDetectors/GaussianMLE.php">[source]</a></span>

 # Gaussian MLE
 The Gaussian Maximum Likelihood Estimator (MLE) is able to spot outliers by computing a probability density function (PDF) over the features assuming they are independently and normally (Gaussian) distributed.
+Samples that are assigned low probability density are more likely to be outliers.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Ranking](../ranking.md), [Persistable](../persistable.md)